pydap/pydap/docs/developer_contributer.rst

     $ git push -u origin name_of_your_branch # `git push` if you have made previous contributions

 8. Tests your new branch, making sure that the new changes do not brake any existing tests.
 If you have added new features make sure.
-To test your branch, activate the test environment as follows
+To test your branch, create and activate the test environment ``pydap_tests`` as follows (with ``python=3.10``)

     .. code-block:: bash

+     # if you have not create the environment do:
+     $ mamba create -n pydap_tests -c conda-forge python=3.10
-     $ mamba env create -f ci/environment.yml
+     $ mamba env update -n pydap_tests -f ci/environment.yml

+     # if you alread have created the environment just activate it
      $ mamba activate pydap_tests

 9. Install pydap in development mode, along with the required extras for testing

     .. code-block:: bash

-     $ pip install -e ".[tests,netcdf,client]"
+     $ pip install -e

 10. Run the tests